rstein66/rstein66.github.io/_projects/misc-at-thru-hike.md

 - It was a privileged to be able to thru-hike the trail and an amazing experience that I will never forget.
 That said, practicalities aside, there is a lot to be said for doing the trail in sections.
 For example, people who visit [Shenandoah National Park](https://www.nps.gov/shen/index.htm) or the [Great Smoky Mountains National Park](https://www.nps.gov/grsm/index.htm) often talk about how stunning and memorable the park was–especially the sunsets.
 But, when you thru-hiking you have similar views for hundreds on miles.
 Sometimes it was difficult not to take them for granted.

 - Post offices are the best!
-Public libraries are the pretty great to!
+Public libraries are the pretty great too!

-- Rural highway near Bear Mountain